matthewsides/Glossary-Of-Tech-Terms/README.md

 ## [7] Debugging

-Debugging is the process of finding and resolving defects or problems within the program that prevent correct operation of computer software or a system.
+Debugging is the process of working through a program in a systematic way, finding and resolving defects or problems within the program that prevent correct operation of computer software or a system.

 ### How the debugging process can be used to help develop more secure, robust applications.